 Despite the trouble, it’s safe to travel solo in Egypt.
-Loads of people do and have an amazing time that surpasses their expectations.
-Because, y’know, there’s more than just pyramids in this country (though those are absolutely stunning, to be fair).
+Loads of people do and have an amazing time that surpasses their expectations as well as a safe (and wonderful) visit to Egypt.

 - Try not to be the last passenger on a microbus.
 It sounds ominous, and it really IS ominous.
 Assaults and robberies against tourists can and have happened when they’re left alone on a bus.
-So take note of this as a solo traveller, since you’ll be on your own.
 Visiting only popular destinations and not travelling at night will probably help avoid this.
-This goes for taxis too, but we’ll cover that later…

 - Get to know other travellers.
 You’ll be able to share info about where’s good to go in Egypt and maybe make a travel buddy or two.
 This is good if you plan to go to more rural areas.
 Plus having contact with other like-minded people is going to help dispel those solo-travel-blues.